 - Taking vitamins and nutritional supplements

 - Maintaining a healthy weight

-The best ways to prevent AMD are quitting smoking, maintaining a healthy diet, lowering blood pressure, and scheduling routine eye doctor visits.
+The best ways to reduce your chances of developing AMD are by making healthy lifestyle changes and scheduling routine eye doctor visits.

 In this article